A Triple Country Adventure through Thailand, Cambodia & Laos

 A Monk passes a line of large stupas as the light fades at Wat Bo .

 Decadently we flew the short distance between Siem Reap and the Cambodian capital.
 In hindsight it may have been better to have hired a driver or caught a coach but our itinerary was put together at some speed and flights were easily bookable online.
 We flew with another little-known airline, Cambodia Angkor Air, a small plane which came complete with propellers.
-Usually I am extra nervous on these planes but, with a flight time of only 40 minutes, there was barely any time to get jittery before the plane began its descent and we were back on the terre firma again.
+Usually I am extra nervous on these planes but, with a flight time of only 40 minutes, there was barely any time to get jittery before the plane began its descent and we were back on firm ground again.

 Immediately I sensed Phnom Penh was different.
 Whereas Siem Reap was laid back and kind, the capital had an angrier, grumpier vibe.
 This found expression in more invasive tuk tuk drivers, an unpleasant hotel experience which had us checking out two days early and heading to the nearest four star hotel, the sight of men unashamedly urinating up against walls in broad daylight and the general underdeveloped and disgusting state of the city which had me quickly drawing parallels in my mind with my time in India.
 I began to thank my stars that we had apportioned only two full days here.
 Two days was enough.

 On our first full day in Phnom Penh, and the first day of 2020, we hired a tuk tuk driver by the name of Thon, to take us to two places etched into the psyche of Cambodians and, indeed, probably anyone old enough to remember the reign of Pol Pot and the Khmer Rouge in the 1970s.
 We started at the former school which was transformed by the regime into a torture prison known as S-21 (now the Tuol Sleng Genocide Museum).
 The cells and chambers, once former classrooms, were grim indeed.
 In most stood a solitary metal bed frame underneath which the floor tiles were heavily discoloured.
-In case you were naive enough to not know the reason why, a grainy black and white photograph hung on the wall depicting incidents therein.
+In case you were naïve enough to not know the reason why, a grainy black and white photograph hung on the wall depicting incidents therein.
 I'll spare you the details and leave it to your imagination as to what took place in these rooms to affect such indelible stains.
 As the heat of the day intensified we hopped back on Thon's tuk tuk and headed out to Choeung Ek - known to most as The Killing Fields, an area of the countryside where the regime eliminated its so-called enemies in the most sadistic ways imaginable.
-The audio guide, so often dull beyond belief in museums and other attractions, was truly confronting.
+The audio guide, in my experience so often dull beyond belief in museums and other attractions, was truly confronting.
 The focal point of remembrance - and it is about remembering the millions who perished - is an elegant stupa with characteristically Cambodian architectural flourishes.
 However, its elegant exterior belies the horror inside: hundreds of human skulls are arranged in scientific categories and detail the cause of death.
 Indeed, bones continue to reveal themselves as the fields slowly give up their secrets, bone by bone, fragment by fragment, shred of cloth by shred of cloth.
-We were instructed to stay on the wooden path for fear that we may unknowingly, and disrespectfully, tread on the fragments of those who perished there.
+We were instructed to stay on the wooden path for fear that we may unknowingly, and disrespectfully, tread on the fragments of those who perished here.

 Nowadays these fields, which have borne witness to the darkest recesses of humanity, has a deafening silence and serenity about it; beautiful birdsong and, incongruously enough, mother hens wandering around with their chicks instructing them, from what I could see, on how to dig.
-The tranquility of Choeung Ek elicits reflection without explicitly asking for it.
+The tranquillity of Choeung Ek elicits reflection without explicitly asking for it.
 Quite clearly this is not everyone's idea of how to spend New Year's Day or, indeed, the start of a new decade but, as I've argued on my site many times before now, travel should seek to go beyond the beach and beyond the resort.
-Choeung Ek and S-21 are about as far from the beach holiday as it is possibly to get.
+Choeung Ek and S-21 are about as far from the beach holiday as it is possible to get.

 The golden roofline of the Royal Palace.
 I particularly love the facial detail on the central spire, reminiscent of the smiling faces of Bayon at Angkor.